 Risk assessments must be completed by ACP when they are included as personnel at the time of submission of a new IACUC study, the renewal of an expiring study, when ACP are added to a study that have not completed an assessment previously, or if the ACP health status changes.
-The assessment will be valid for three (3) years.
+Risk assessments must also be completed by support staff to include facilities personnel, health and safety professionals, and security personnel.
+The assessment will be valid for three (3) years unless directed by the medical provider.

 The UMBC IACUC will withhold approval of animal research protocols until the above steps are followed and documented.
-ESH and the medical service provider will maintain all respective information associated with risk assessment and medical surveillance in accordance with current regulatory, privacy, and confidentiality requirements.
+The medical service provider will maintain all respective information associated with risk assessment and medical surveillance in accordance with current regulatory, privacy, and confidentiality requirements.